Here’s What To Eat Before A Run For Optimal Results

 Bagels and jam.

-Eat your light breakfast at least 2-3 hours before your long run or race so your body has enough time to process the food and so you don’t feel full and uncomfortable while running.
+Eat your light breakfast at least 2-3 hours before your long run or race so your body has enough time to process the food, and so you don’t feel full and uncomfortable while running.

 Since this is a larger meal, more time is necessary to process it than after eating a smaller snack.

-Now that you know when you must fuel up (essentially, always), let’s look at some examples of exactly what to eat before a run.
+Now that you know when you must fuel up (essentially, always), let’s look at some examples of what to eat before a run.

 Waffles covered in maple syrup.

-What To Eat Before A Run
+What Is The Best Thing To Eat Before Running?

 All pre-run snacks and meals should be high in simple carbohydrates as your body can break down and use this source of energy efficiently.